 The

 coordinates also known as an Ordered Pair, is a set of values that expresses the distance a point lies from the origin.
-It is written in the format
+It is written in the format $(x, y)$ where $x$ is the value on the x-axis and the $y$ is the value on the y-axis.

 The intersection of X-axis and Y-axis divides the coordinate plane into 4 quadrants.
 In Quadrant I, both the x-coordinate and y-coordinate are positive.
 Quadrant II has the x-coordinate as negative, and the y-coordinate as positive.
 In Quadrant III, both x and y-coordinates are negative, and Quadrant IV has the x-coordinate as positive but the y-coordinate negative.